LMG Index: A Robust and Efficient Learned Index Framework for Multi-Dimensional Performance Balance: LMIndex Overview

 LMG is a variant of LMIndex tailored to raise update throughput while preserving query efficiency.
 The primary structural modification in LMG is it replaces compact array with gapped array.
 And we introduce an expansion rate $\tau$ to control the additional space allocated for gaps.

 Allocating gaps in a gapped array is usually implemented by inserting keys.
-The model-based insertion \cite{alex20} places the key at the predicted position if it's empty, or at the nearest empty position thereafter.
-However, it would suffer a larger maximum error for many-to-one subsets:
+Standard model-based insertion \cite{alex20} places a new key at its predicted position $f(k)$ or the nearest available empty slot.
+However, this approach accumulates localized errors under data skew.
+Formally, we define a contiguous sequence of inserted keys $K = \langle k_1, \dots, k_s \rangle$ as a \textit{many-to-one} subset if the prediction model maps them to the exact same position, i.e., $\forall k_j \in K, f(k_j) = C$, where $s = |K|$.
+Sequential insertion of $K$ forces the final key $k_s$ to position $C + s - 1$, yielding a lower-bound maximum error of $s-1$.